 Hoist and winch operators control cables, cages, and platforms used to move materials from place to place on a job site or in a factory.

 Some hoist and winch operators work on derricks.
 Derricks are tall, metal cage towers used for mining and drilling for oil.
 A cable and pulley system is built in the tower.
-Hoist and winch operators control this system to lift materials within the tower.
+Hoist and winch operators control this system to lift materials inside the tower.
 They may climb ladders to check equipment there.

-Finally, hoist and winch operators repair, maintain, and adjust equipment and machines.
+Hoist and winch operators repair, maintain, and adjust equipment and machines.
 For example, they oil moving parts so that winches lift items smoothly.